Ottawa family anxiously awaiting reunification with relatives left homeless by earthquake in Turkey | CBC News

 Hijazi's family has spent the last three years trying to bring Algharib, Masri and their two daughters to Canada.

-"We're just waiting for them to come here and then we can take care of everything else," Hijazi said, adding they've already arranged a place for the family in Orléans.
+"We're just waiting for them to come here and then we can take care of everything else," Hijazi said, adding they've already arranged a place for the family in east Ottawa's Orléans community.

 Instead, her uncle, aunt and cousins are seeking refuge in parks, bus shelters and apartment lobbies 8,600 kilometres away, not knowing when another wall might collapse in the aftermath of the disaster.

-Hijazi said at one point, the family was able to borrow a tent to stay at a refugee camp in Kilis, a Turkish city near the Syrian border, but had to return it.
+Hijazi said at one point, the family was able to borrow a tent to stay at a refugee camp in Kilis near the Syrian border, but had to return it.

 Tarek Hijazi, Fadila's father and owner of Shami's Bakery in Orléans, said he's worried about Masri and his family.